9th8/up-to-date-real-world-haskell/13-data-structures.md

 that they perform.
 They have linear performance; ours is quadratic.

-When something as common as repeated appending of lists imposes such a performance penalty, it\'s time to look at the problem from another angle.
+When something as common as repeated appending of lists imposes such a performance penalty, it's time to look at the problem from another angle.

 The expression `("a"++)` is a section, a partially applied function.